personnnnnnn/pyui/README.md

 Also, a quick note: This library should not be yet used in production!
 It can't even render text!

-Here is a basic example using the pygame rendered:
+Here is a basic example using the pygame renderer:
 ```python
 import pygame